bpfman/bpfman/docs/examples/example-bpf-local.md

     ^C2022/12/02 17:01:46 Exiting...
 ```

-Then use `bpfctl` to unload the BPF bytecode:
+Then use `bpfctl` to unload the eBPF bytecode:

 ```console
     bpfctl unload d541af30-69be-44cf-9397-407ee512547a